kubectl

 in a minimal configuration for development.
 See below for production install.

-Before starting your journey, verify that the requiered resources have finished loading (make sure to copy the whole line):
+Before starting your journey, verify that the required components have fully rolled out:

-Once it let's you know the resources have been successfully rolled out, get the IP address of your minikube instance
+Once the components have been successfully rolled out, get the Minikube IP:

 minikube ip

-The default installation of HKube (with default values) is designed for local development.
+The default HKube installation is meant for local development.
+It includes:

 etcd